Shefali Banerji, M.A. – Doctoral Researcher

 I am a PhD researcher at the University of Vienna, focused on Irish spoken-word poetry as part of the “Poetry off the Page” project.
 My passion for Irish literature and cultural studies was cemented during my year abroad at University College Dublin.
 This served as the foundation for my diploma thesis on Irish women’s fiction and the 1916 Easter Rising, for which I received the Excellence Award of the Department of English and American Studies in Vienna.
 I am myself a published poet who has performed in the Irish poetry scene and I also studied women slam poets intensively during my degree.

-PD Dr. Martina Pfeiler – Senior Researcher & Deputy PI
+Prof. Dr. Martina Pfeiler – Senior Researcher & Deputy PI

 Russell Thompson – Liaison Archivist, Apples & Snakes